Random matrices: Examples and generalizations

-On the other hand, using the analogous behaviour of $\bar{S}$, together with the equation \eqref{eq:scsi}, produces $d$ sheets where
+On the other hand, using the analogous behaviour of $\overline{S}$, together with the equation \eqref{eq:scsi}, produces $d$ sheets where

-We can look for a function $S(x)$ that lives on a $d+1$-sheeted cover of the complex plane, that is a solution of a polynomial equation of degree $d+1$.
-The corresponding support of the equilibrium density is the interior of an algebraic curve of degree $d+1$.
-For example, for $d=4$, that support may look as follows:
+Assuming that $S(x)$ is a solution of a polynomial equation of degree $d+1$, the support of the equilibrium density is the interior of an algebraic curve of degree $d+1$ of the form $P(x,\bar x)=0$.
+This involves a polynomial $P(x,y)$ of the type